 Chinese medicine prescribes natural herbs to rid the body of viruses.
 Many Chinese herbs have anti-viral, anti-bacterial, anti-inflammatory and anti-microbial properties.

 Since colds and flu come from external pathogens, symptoms can change as the virus spreads.
-Unlike over-the-counter medication, Chinese herbal prescriptions can be adjusted as symptoms change to combat the virus more effectively.
+Unlike over-the-counter medication, Chinese herbal prescriptions can be adjusted as symptoms change to combat the virus more effectively and specifically.